harshit-ht22/Human-Error-404/README.md

     VerifiedIssue --> Publish
     Publish --> CitizenView
 ```
-# *“Only verified resolutions are visible to citizens.”*
+> *“Only verified resolutions are visible to citizens.”*

----

-> Diagrams are added separately as images for clarity.

 ---

 ## 📈 Scalability & Future Growth